Diagnostik- und Forschungszentrum

 Research focus: Liquid Biopsy

-PI's: Michael Speicher, Ellen Heitzer, Jochen Geigl
+PI's: Ellen Heitzer, Jochen Geigl

 Focus: Tumors release components such as of cell-free DNA fragments (ctDNA, circulating tumor DNA) or viable cells (CTC, circulating tumor cells) into the circulation, which reflect their genetic or epigenetic landscape.
 Therefore, CTC and ctDNA can be used for molecular profiling and prognostication purposes for malignant diseases from blood and other body fluids.
 The Liquid Biopsy (LB) holds great promise for precision and personalized medicine and in particular, ctDNA has been demonstrated to be a valuable tool to detect cancer recurrence, to predict tumor burden and treatment response, as well as to identify resistance mechanisms and the emergence of novel actionable targets has been proven in numerous studies summarized monitor recurrence, resistance, metastasis and minimal residual disease.
 Our LB group at the D&F Institute of Human Genetics has extensive experience in the analysis of plasma DNA.
 We have established a plethora of plasma DNA based approaches to study genome-wide SCNAs and high-sensitivity approaches to detect specific mutations occurring at low allele frequencies.
 In this highly competitive field, our group is one of the most renowned in the field.